dorpga/dorpga.github.io/_posts/2017-12-13-Dorper-has-moved-to-GitHub-Pages.md

 categories: announcements
 ---

-Dorper has recently moved to [https://pages.github.com](GitHub Pages] for multiple reasons.
+Dorper has recently moved to [GitHub Pages](https://pages.github.com) for multiple reasons.

 ## Free
 GitHub Pages is free, hosting my own server isn't.

 ## Jekyll
-GitHub Pages provides enhanced [https://jekyllrb.com](Jekyll) hosting.
+GitHub Pages provides enhanced [Jekyll](https://jekyllrb.com) hosting.
 Jekyll is a "static" website system written in [Ruby](https://www.ruby-lang.org).
 I have rewritten the website so it works with Jekyll.